abramhindle/docker-tutorial/README.md

 # Abram's Docker Tutorial

+A dumb tutorial about Docker

+* Check out the org file (./docker.org) or
-Check out the rendered HTML at (http://softwareprocess.es/2019/docker.html)
+* Check out the rendered HTML at (http://softwareprocess.es/2019/docker.html)